-Matt is the statistical expert in the group.
+Matt Ferrari is the statistical expert in the group.
 One of Matt’s areas of expertise—the dynamics of measles in developing countries—is central to this project.
 More from his team at Penn State can be found at his lab’s website.

-Bodgan’s area of expertise — vibrations and acoustics — may seem to be rather unrelated to infectious disease dynamics.
-But it’s not.
+Bogdan Epureanu (University of Michigan) studies vibrations and acoustics.
+This may seem to be rather unrelated to infectious disease dynamics, but it’s not.
 Bogdan is one of the best when it comes to detecting when mechanical systems are near to criticality.
-More on this can be found at his University of Michigan website.
+More about his research group at the University of Michigan can be found here.

-Eamon is a computational biologist at the University of Georgia who has previously worked on building and fitting models for the spread of several infectious diseases.
+Eamon O’Dea (University of Georgia) is a computational biologist at the University of Georgia who has previously worked on building and fitting models for the spread of several infectious diseases.
 He is interested in understanding when predictions based on CSD are accurate and especially when such predictions are more accurate than those obtained using traditional methods.
 More on his research can be found here.